SUSYUSTC/MathTranslate/README.md

 2. There is a small probability to get something like "XMATHX_1_2" or wrong formula during translation.
 The accuracy rate of Tencent translation is slightly lower than that of Google translation.

 ## Further developments
-1. Automatically extract images from pdf, process images in a batch and output a single translated pdf by one click!
-2. Reduce the number of mathpix requests by open-source techniques.
+1. Fix bugs in the latex translations.
-3. A more user-friendly interface.
+2. A more user-friendly interface.

 If you have any questions or have interests in making contributions, please contact me by susyustc@gmail.com or joining QQ group 288646946.